davcurse/2024-mini/assignment/exercise02.md

 ## Questions

 1. Using the code in exercise_sound.py as a starting point, modify the code to play several notes in a sequence from a song of your choosing.
+(Find answer in the next section -Methods and Results)

+## Methods and Results

+We added the Nokia ringtone to be use in the speaker at pin GP16 this was added between lines 39 and 44.
+We also changed the pausing time so that the code pauses the execution for 0.01 seconds then prints Finished!